GMAT Tricks and Shortcuts

 Fundamentals Are Key

 That's why I'm always preaching the fundamentals.
-The GMAT Math Bible and GMAT Verbal Bible are built around the fundamentals.
+Total GMAT Math and Total GMAT Verbal are built around the fundamentals.
 Your study plan--again, whether you're in the 10th percentile or the 90th percentile--should be as well.

 Think of it this way.
 There are plenty of cool tricks out there, even on this site.
 (I don't emphasize them, but that doesn't mean I don't enjoy them!)
 Take this one, which explains how to find the number of factors of a large integer.
 If you know the relevant technique, you can save 60 seconds or so if the GMAT asks you to find the number of factors of 294.
 Pretty nifty, huh?